He predicted the dark side of the Internet 30 years ago. Why did no one listen?

 Agre’s life’s work was left uncompleted, questions posed but unanswered.
 John Seberger, a postdoctoral fellow in the Department of Informatics at Indiana University who has studied Agre’s work extensively, said that’s not necessarily a bad thing.

-Seberger said Agre’s work offers a way of thinking about the problems that face society and technology.
+Seberger said Agre’s work offers a way of thinking about the problems that face an increasingly digital society.
 But today, more than a decade after Agre’s disappearance, the problems are more clearly understood and there are more people studying them.

 “Especially right now when we are dealing with profound social unrest, the possibility to involve more diverse groups of scholars in answering these questions that he left unanswered can only benefit us,” he said.